 We have put in measures to help provide improved travel options during construction and will undertake disruptive work during holiday periods, weekends and at night where possible.

-From 29 July, a Park and Ride service will be available at Lloyd Elsmore Park, providing 300 car spaces next to the netball courts.* This Park and Ride connects the 729 express bus service from Howick, through to Panmure Station.
+A Park and Ride service is available at Lloyd Elsmore Park, providing 300 car spaces next to the netball courts.
+This Park and Ride connects the 729 express bus service from Howick, through to Panmure Station.
 The 728 service runs between the Park and Ride, and Panmure Station.

-Routes 728 and 729 operate Monday to Friday during peak hours only, and will be FREE for the month of August.
+Routes 728 and 729 operate Monday to Friday during peak hours only.

 "To minimise congestion, I'm choosing to take the train and bus to and from University."